Flow-MER Annual Forum

 2021-22 was a year of two halves for the Warrego River and Western Floodplain, with low flows early on giving way to a wetter conditions.
 Flood-dependent vegetation communities responded well, as did lignum, coolabah and blackox which flowered and set-seed.
 For fish, some generalist species responded well while other species such as silver perch, freshwater catfish and Murray cod were found in low numbers.

 The Flow-MER program is fundamental to the planning, delivery and adaptive management of Commonwealth environmental water.
-Here are examples of how the Flow-MER program supports the Commonwealth Environmental Water Office in their role to protect and restore the water dependent ecosystems of the Murray Darling Basin, and in sharing these learnings with Basin communities.
+Here are examples of how the Flow-MER program supports the Commonwealth Environmental Water Holder in their role to protect and restore the water dependent ecosystems of the Murray Darling Basin, and in sharing these learnings with Basin communities.

 If a colleague would find this information useful, please copy the page using the link below and share it with them!